 Mauritius has a well-developed retail market, which includes both small local strip malls and larger regional malls.
 These include Grand Baie La Croisette, Cascavelle Shopping Mall, Trianon Shopping Park and Phoenix Les Halles.
-The largest shopping mall is the Bagatelle Mall of Mauritius, which is located south of Port Louis on the M1 near Ebene and is anchored by Monoprix.
-Intermart, Woolworths and Food Lovers Market.
-Since opening in 2011, it has been expanded from 130 to 155 stores, and it also schemes.
-An increase in supply, combined includes a hotel and cinema.
+The largest shopping mall is the Bagatelle Mall of Mauritius, which is located south of Port Louis on the M1 near Ebene and is anchored by Monoprix, Intermart, Woolworths and Food Lovers Market.
+Since opening in 2011, it has been expanded from 130 to 155 stores, and it also includes a hotel and cinema.